jaromilfrossard/permuco4brain/README.md

 # Documentation

-The following vignette is presenting how to use `permuco4brain` in combinaison with `eeguana` :
+The following vignette presents how to use `permuco4brain` in combinaison with `eeguana` :

 `vignette("permuco4brain-with-eeguana", package = "permuco4brain")`